kristy-fournier/PartyJukebox/readme.md

 You can use `--help` on any of the python files to see all the properties that can be changed at runtime
 ## Purpose
 The **Party Jukebox** is a program that allows many people to add music, skip songs, play, and pause from any web device to the same device and playlist. \
-This was created for a personal use case for parties, and is a simple, (mostly) functional solution to have a collective playlist for local mp3 files. \
+This was created for a personal use case for parties, and is a simple solution to have a collective playlist for local audio files. \
-The main advantage compared to doing something similar using Spotify is that you can limit the songs that can be played to your selection.
+The main advantage compared to doing something similar using Spotify or another streaming service is that you can limit the songs that can be played to your selection.
 Songs can be chosen, but only from a list.
 ## Basic Setup
 ### Client Setup:
-The client is a web application that can be hosted on any server, it need not be the same device running the music player.
+The client is a web application hosted by the flask app running the audio player.
-* If the app is being setup for a large group, you can distribute the url (via QR code, for example) with `?ip=YOURSERVERHOSTNAME:19054` set as an attribute after the url.
-* You can also add `?darkmode=(true/false)` to set the default colour scheme, but this will be overwritten by the users saved choice in the cookie if they change it themselves
+* You can add `?darkmode=(true/false)` to the client URL to set the default colour scheme, but this will be overwritten by the user's saved choice if they change it themselves
 ### Server Setup:
 **Pre-setup:** If you want the songs to have art associated with them, it is all hosted on and retrieved from LastFM, and you will need to sign up for a developer app, and put your key in the database generator \
 \